Service Dog Fraud GuidelinesA service dog is more than a vest

 Why is it so bad for a pet to wear a service dog vest?

-Many people with disabilities who use service dogs have faced increased discrimination from businesses owners and other patrons, due to prior bad experiences with fraudulent service dogs.
+Many people with disabilities who use service dogs have faced increased discrimination from business owners and other patrons, due to prior bad experiences with fraudulent service dogs.
 Because of bad experiences, some businesses have gone so far as to deny service dog users access—which is against ADA law.

 Assistance dogs are specially trained to perform tasks that directly mitigate a person’s disability and to behave while in public.